Flora Scales: Influence

 On her return to New Zealand in 1934 Scales met artist Toss Woollaston in Nelson, and allowed him to study her notes from Hofmann's training.
 Woollaston later cited the importance of this encounter on the development of his painting in his autobiographical text The far-away hills : a meditation on New Zealand landscape (1960).
 In a short article about Scales's return to Aotearoa New Zealand, Neil Rowe wrote in the first edition of Art New Zealand, in 1976:

 In viewing a representative body of her work (forty- three paintings from 1939 to 1970) we can see the stylistic influence Miss Scales, and indirectly Hans Hoffman, had on the young Woollaston, and ultimately on his mature style.
 Hans Hoffman has been a seminal influence in post-war American art, and on the New York school and Jackson Pollock in particular.
 That his theories and techniques radically influenced one of our own important painters is entirely due to Flora Scales.

 Rowe's article is representative of the nature of critical discourse of the time, which frequently failed to address or give credit to female artists.
 In Rowe's article, for example, the only importance that Scales is conferred is because of her transference of information from one male artist to another.
 No mention is given to her work in its own right.

 Scales' life and painting has inspired contemporary New Zealand artist Ruth Buchanan.
 Buchanan showed a work based on her research into Scales at City Gallery Wellington in 2011–12.

 Collections

-Works by Scales are held in the permanent collections of the Alexander Turnbull Library, Auckland Art Gallery, Christchurch Art Gallery, The Dowse Art Museum and the Museum of New Zealand Te Papa Tongarewa.
+Works by Scales are held in the permanent collections of the Alexander Turnbull Library, Auckland Art Gallery Toi o Tāmaki, Christchurch Art Gallery, The Dowse Art Museum and the Museum of New Zealand Te Papa Tongarewa.
 A catalogue raisonné is available online.